semmalik/dnd-spellbook/README.md

 # Things to add before deployment
 - CSS and tidying up of Signup Page
+- CSS and tidying up of Login Page
 - CSS for new Custom Spells
 - CSS for Edit modal
 - Some kind of create spell validation that alerts the user if spell doesn't exist (maybe ask if they'd like to add it as new custom spell?)